 I work for enterprise software company.
 Now that I have been wearing product manager hat for about a couple of years, I can see strange dynamics going on within enterprise software business at first hand.
 Those of you who had enterprise software business background will know what I'm talking about.
 Enterprise software market works with different rules than end-user software market.

-Enterprise software often fails because users are
+Enterprise software often fails because users are so removed from builder and buyer |

 Let me give you a few examples.
 First is that enterprise software is bought and sold through bidding and negotiation process.
 It's what makes enterprise software so expensive to sell and buy.
 Although there can be some exceptions, company puts out request for proposal (RFP) to list of vendors in the space.
 Vendors submit their own proposal outlining their products and services.
 The company reviews the proposals and selects a few vendors for proof of concept (POC), often done deployed and tested in side-by-side comparison.
 Then the buyer company makes a tentative decision to go with a winning vendor, and moves on to pilot with small set of users.
 Somewhere between POC and pilot, contract is drawn up and purchasing decision is made.